dongmingh/v1performance/README.md

   -  Latency: one transaction type and rate only, the subsequent transaction is sent when the event message (ledger update is completed) of the previous transaction is received

 + **transType**: transaction type
-  - Channel: channel activities specified in channelOpt.action
+  - Channel: channel activities specified in channelOpt.action, multiple org is not permitted on channelOpt:orgName
-  - Install: install chaincode
+  - Install: install chaincode, multiple org is not permitted on channelOpt:orgName
-  - Instantiate: instantiate chaincode on the organizations listed in the orgName of channelOpt
+  - Instantiate: instantiate chaincode on the organizations listed in the orgName of channelOpt, multiple org is permitted on channelOpt:orgName
-  - Invoke: invokes transaction
+  - Invoke: invokes transaction, multiple org is permitted on channelOpt:orgName

+  - notes that in case of multiple org is not permitted, user can specify multiple user input json file in runCases.txt that the desired action (install etc) can be performed on multiple org.

 + **invokeType**: invoke transaction type.
 This parameter is valid only if the transType is set to invoke
   - Move: move transaction